digitcrusher/humrcraft/README.md

-# textcraft
+# humrcraft
-Console game similar to Minecraft.
+A 2d game engine

-Read "karolslib/README.md", compile with make.
+Compile with make.

 "check" runs perl to find and replace 4 whitespaces with a tab in "Makefile".